 What is the Association’s Journey Accident Insurance?

-This insurance is a scheme to provide assistance to members who are injured travelling to or from work and who, but for the O’Farrell Government’s changes to the Workers Compensation Act effective from 19 June 2012, would have been entitled to Workers Compensation.
+This insurance is a scheme to provide assistance to members who are injured travelling to or from work and who may not be covered by other insurance such as Workers Compensation or Compulsory Third Party (CTP).

 Who is covered by Journey Accident Insurance?